 So what did Turkey get in return for the shift?
 As with the hostage negotiations with ISIS last fall, we just don’t know.

 Q: Why wasn’t Turkey doing much to fight ISIS before?

-And ISIS is fighting the al-Assad regime.
-The Turkish government, while saying it opposed terrorism at every turn, appeared to be heeding the old adage, "The enemy of my enemy is my friend."
+And ISIS is fighting al-Assad’s regime.
+The Turkish government, while saying it opposed terrorism at every turn, appeared to be heeding the adage, “The enemy of my enemy is my friend.”

 Also, as noted, a deal of some sort was reached last fall between ISIS and Turkish officials.
 ISIS is not the kind of group to release 49 captives while getting nothing in return.

-Q. Why has this also affected talks with Turkey's Kurds?
+Q. Why has this policy shift affected talks with Turkey’s Kurds?
 Is the peace process dead?

 Ozyurek, of the London School of Economics, views the assault on the Kurds as the result of a failed electoral strategy.

 Erdogan and his AK Party wanted a two-thirds majority in Parliament so they could amend the country’s constitution, strengthening the powers of the president – namely Erdogan.

 To achieve that, the AK Party needed to hold the Kurdish-oriented People’s Democratic Party, or HDP, under 10% of the vote nationwide.
 That would mean it would get zero seats in Parliament.